startupengine/startupengine/README.md

 $ php artisan command:ImportDefaultSpace
 ```

-Your Contentful space is now be populated with content.
+Your Contentful space is now populated with content.
 Simply edit the existing pages or create new ones to administrate your site.